mattialpg/AIDDTools/Docking protocol.md

 ```
 Action > align > all to this
 ```
 However, this method often leaves some objects non-aligned.
-In this case you should align them amnually one by one.
-As an alternative, you can use the following commands which give a better (but maybe slower) result:
+In this case you have to select manually the non-aligned ones and run the following commands:
 ```
-list = cmd.get_object_list();
+list = cmd.get_object_list('sele');
 for obj in list[1:]: cmd.align(obj, list[0])
 ```
 Now that we have an aligned cluster of proteins, we need to reduce the number of structures by deleting the structures that:
- - are not the AR protein;
+ - Are not the AR protein;
- - clearly stick out of the cluster because have a different 3D arrangement;
+ - Clearly stick out of the cluster because have a different 3D arrangement;
- - are mutations of the AR protein;
+ - Are mutations of the AR protein;
- - form a non-representative sub-cluster of the AR protein;
+ - Form a non-representative sub-cluster of the AR protein;
- - have isolated ligands.
+ - Have isolated ligands.
 To do so, we select the outlier objects with the cursor and run the following command:
 ```
 for l in cmd.get_object_list('sele'): cmd.delete(l)